alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 This article builds on the previous two.
 In those articles, the functions passed to `Map` and `FlatMap` were mostly pure.
 A pure function depends only on its explicit inputs: given the same arguments, it produces the same result regardless of external state or call history.

 This article is about what changes when running an operation becomes part of the outcome.
-Programs need effects so results can be observed. `IO<T>` does not remove those effects; it keeps them composable while leaving control over execution strategy at the boundary.
+Programs need effects so results can be observed.

 ```csharp
 public static int Add(int x, int y)